Get Involved at Historic Annapolis!

 Paca House Docents

-If you have an interest in history, decorative arts, or historic preservation, and enjoy sharing your knowledge with others, consider becoming an HA Docent.
+Individuals with an interest in history, decorative arts, or historic preservation – who also enjoy public speaking and storytelling – should consider becoming a Paca House Docent.
 Docents are needed both on weekdays and weekends for public and group tours at the William Paca House.
-Training is provided, and schedules are flexible to suit your availability.

 Junior Docents